Overview of Banks in Sri Lanka

 The different types of banks in Sri Lanka include:

-Established in 1920, Commercial Bank of Ceylon provides various banking products and services in Sri Lanka and Mumbai.
-It operates through five segments: Personal Banking, Corporate Banking, International Operations, Investment Banking, and Dealing and Treasury.
+Established in 1920, the Commercial Bank of Ceylon provides various banking products and services in Sri Lanka and Mumbai.
+It operates through five segments – Personal Banking, Corporate Banking, International Operations, Investment Banking, and Dealing and Treasury.

-Based out of Colombo, the bank employs around 5,000 employees.

-As of December 31, 2016, it operated 255 branches and 657 ATMs in Sri Lanka, and 19 branches and 20 ATMs in Bangladesh.
+Based out of Colombo, the bank employs around 5,000 staff.
+It operates 287 branches and 906 ATMs in Sri Lanka, and 19 branches and 20 ATMs in Bangladesh.

 Based out of Colombo, Sampath Bank Plc provides various banking and financial products and services in Sri Lanka and other countries.
 Incorporated in 1986, it manages a network of approximately 229 branches and 381 ATMs.

-Founded in 1832, National Savings Bank serves its customers through 250 branches, 2,858 school bank units, and 279 ATMs, as well as an agency network, including 651 post offices and 3,410 sub-post offices in Sri Lanka.
-Headquartered in Colombo, it employs around 4,300 staff.
+Founded in 1832, National Savings Bank is one of the oldest banks in Sri Lanka and serves its customers through 259 branches, 2,858 school bank units, and 279 ATMs, as well as an agency network, including 651 post offices and 3,410 sub-post offices in Sri Lanka.
+Headquartered in Colombo, it employs around 3,000 staff.

-With around 4,190 employees, it is headquartered in Colombo.
-It oversees 251 branches in Sri Lanka and 485 ATMs.
+With around 4,992 employees, it is headquartered in Colombo.
+It oversees 252 branches in Sri Lanka and 485 ATMs.